buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 | **Range**: | 3 meters |
 | **Duration**: | Instantaneous |

 You can cast this spell only at night.
 Choose up to three corpses of Medium or Small humanoids within range.
-Each corpse becomes a ghoul under your control (the Narrator has the game statistics for these creatures).
+Each corpse becomes a ghoul under your control (the Game Master has the game statistics for these creatures).
 During your turn, with two Actions, you can mentally command any creature you animated with this spell if the creature is within 36 meters of you (if you control multiple creatures, you can command any or all of them at the same time, issuing the same command to each one).
 You decide what action the creature will take and where it will move during its next turn, or you can issue a general command, such as to guard a specific chamber or corridor.
 If you issue no commands, the creature only defends itself against hostile creatures.
 Once given an order, the creature continues to follow that order until its task is complete.
 The creature is under your control for 24 hours, after which it stops obeying commands you issue.
 To maintain control of the creature for another 24 hours, you must cast this spell on the creature before the current 24-hour period ends.
 This use of the spell reasserts your control over up to three creatures you have animated with this spell, rather than animating new ones.

 **If you get a Magic Critical** in the Magic Check, you can reanimate or reassert control over four ghouls.
 With two Criticals, you can animate or reassert control over five ghouls or two ghasts or wights.
 With three Criticals, you can animate or reassert control over six ghouls, three ghasts or wights, or two mummies.